I went a little pie crazy this weekend.

 Let cool completely.
 The bananas may go a bit brown but it's okay, you are going to cover them with whipped cream.

-When cool (you can place in fridge to speed process), whip the remaining 1 cup of whipping cream with the Butterscotch Ripple Schnapps and 2 Tbsp of sugar. **If you don't want to use the Schnapps then you can use 1 tsp of vanilla.**
+When cool (you can place in fridge to speed process), whip the remaining 1 cup of whipping cream with the Butterscotch Ripple Schnapps and 2 Tbsp of sugar. **If you don't want to use the Schnapps then you can use 1 tsp of vanilla, it will just taste a teeny bit different.**

 Cover the pie with the whipped cream and sprinkle with the reserved toasted coconut.